batcity/spark-lab/README.md

-# Spark Lab:
+# Spark Lab

-This repo contains PySpark features and advanced concepts for learning Apache Spark.
+This repository contains **PySpark features and advanced concepts** for learning Apache Spark.
-Each concept has its own folder with a code file and README explaining the idea.
+Each concept has its own folder with a Python script and README explaining the idea.

 ## Table of Contents